 Retained Earnings and Year End Close

 Retained Earnings are the total profits that have been earned to date.
+In R365, Retained Earnings will appear for any set date range and will be based on net profit.
 In most Accounting Systems, closing out Retained Earnings is the last step in closing the Fiscal Year, whether through a Journal Entry or an internal process selected.

 In R365, that step is done automatically for you.
 Due to this occurring from the calculation of multiple points, however, there will not be a Journal Entry you can drill into to change this amount.
 It is also important to note that any changes you make in your GL will cause that entry to update Retained Earnings.